cyrus-and/cyrus-and.github.io/advisories/_posts/2019-03-19-squirrelmail-1.4.22-stored-xss-in-received-emails.md

 Arbitrarily complex code can be deployed by using the `Base64` format of the Data URL scheme.

-[^firefox_edge]: Tested with Firefox version 57.0.1 and Edge version 41.16299.15.0.
+[^firefox-edge]: Tested with Firefox version 57.0.1 and Edge version 41.16299.15.0.
 Apparently, this is a [specification](https://www.w3.org/TR/html/syntax.html#start-tags) misinterpretation by Chrome and others.

 ### User action required